The Higgs Mechanism

 I am not completely sure about the physical interpretation of multiplication order as time order of occurence, maybe there is no physical interpretation of multiplication order yet.
 I do have an interpretation for changing multiplication rules, so maybe the last prevails.
 The mentioned state changes then don't superpose since changing multiplication order is not recognized as a state change (lacking interpretation multiplication order).

-Multiplication order as time order of interaction, see (3.40) in paragraph Physical interpretation of multiplication order at page 3 of QQD, causes that a multiplication order that yields 1 in one frame might become another multiplication order that yields -1 in different frame (not-lightspeed particles).
+Multiplication order as time order of interaction, see (3.40) in paragraph Physical interpretation of multiplication order at page 3 of QQD, causes that a multiplication order that yields 1 in one frame might become another multiplication order that yields -1 in a different frame (not-lightspeed particles).

 So it might be that changing multiplication order of the Pauli matrices that constitute one color, is forbidden because forward time vacuum (bright multiplication rules) cannot change in backward time vacuum (dark multiplication rules) just like that.
 An i is not allowed to change into a -i just by changing multiplication order of its constituting Pauli matrices.